RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/41-MRK.md

 <sup>28</sup> And one of the scribes came, and having heard them reasoning together, and perceiving that he had answered them well, asked him, Which is the first commandment of all?
 <sup>29</sup> And Jesus answered him, The first of all the commandments [is], Hear, O Israel; The Lord our God is one Lord:
 <sup>30</sup> And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this [is] the first commandment.
-<sup>31</sup> And the second [is] like, [namely] this , Thou shalt love thy neighbour as thyself.
+<sup>31</sup> And the second [is] like, [namely] this, Thou shalt love thy neighbour as thyself.
 There is none other commandment greater than these.
 <sup>32</sup> And the scribe said unto him, Well, Master, thou hast said the truth: for there is one God; and there is none other but he:
 <sup>33</sup> And to love him with all the heart, and with all the understanding, and with all the soul, and with all the strength, and to love [his] neighbour as himself, is more than all whole burnt offerings and sacrifices.
 <sup>34</sup> And when Jesus saw that he answered discreetly, he said unto him, Thou art not far from the kingdom of God.
 And no man after that durst ask him [any question].
 <sup>35</sup> And Jesus answered and said, while he taught in the temple, How say the scribes that Christ is the Son of David?
-<sup>36</sup> For David himself said by the Holy Ghost, The LORD said to my Lord, Sit thou on my right hand, till I make thine enemies thy footstool .
+<sup>36</sup> For David himself said by the Holy Ghost, The LORD said to my Lord, Sit thou on my right hand, till I make thine enemies thy footstool.
 <sup>37</sup> David therefore himself calleth him Lord; and whence is he [then] his son?
 And the common people heard him gladly.
 <sup>38</sup> And he said unto them in his doctrine, Beware of the scribes, which love to go in long clothing, and [love] salutations in the marketplaces,
 <sup>39</sup> And the chief seats in the synagogues, and the uppermost rooms at feasts: